Expert examining disassembled consumer electronics for product liability forensic failure analysis

 Product Liability Expert Witnesses for Defective Plastic Products

 When a person is injured by a plastic product or part that breaks, it is important to hire a plastic expert to determine the cause.
-Our experts utilize CT scanning, computer modeling, and detailed material analysis to prove exactly how and why a product failed.
+Our experts utilize CT scanning, computer modeling, advanced imaging techniques, and detailed material analysis to prove exactly how and why a product failed.

 Why Attorneys Choose Us

-Specialized plastic expertise that wins product liability cases.
+Specialized plastic expertise that holds up in product liability litigation.

 Ph.D.-Level Credentials